Your Train

 Steam Days

-Our vintage steam locomotive Gelert will share the steam days with our pink visitor Gertrude.
+Our vintage steam locomotive Russell will share the steam days with Gertrude.
 We think thay make a lovely couple!

 Ask the driver and fireman to show you how they put coal in the fire to keep the engine going.